FridaWikell/greenthumb-front/README.md

 Several bugs were discovered during the development process.

+During the JavaScript validation, over 100 errors were discovered.
+Some of the errors were the use of snake case when constants were taken from the backend.
+This was solved by renaming them to camel case when they were imported in the JavaScript.
+Some other reaccuring notes were to change ' to &apos;.
+All console.log did also throw errors, which was resolved by commenting out all console.log which were in try-catch block.
+These were kept to make it easier to troubleshoot later on, in future versions.
+All console.log outside of try-catch blocks were deleted.

 During the Wave Webaim validation it was discovered that several forms (example search bar, edit profile, add post).
 These were fixed by connecting form and label with htmlFor in the label.
 This didn't work at all pages, it was then solved by adding aria-label.

 None known bug were left unfixed.